 Examples of Common Business Core Values

-● Accountability: assume responsibility for actions, products, services decisions, and policies towards customers, and employees
+Accountability: assume responsibility for actions, products, services decisions, and policies toward customers and employees

-● Communication: ability to reach out and convey your brand message to staff and clients
+Communication: the ability to reach out and convey your brand message to staff and clients

-● Innovation: create new ideas that meeting growing consumer needs
+Innovation: create new ideas that meet growing consumer needs

 The right set of core values will impact employee experience and, likewise, the relationship you develop with your staff, customers, or partners.
 Therefore, now more than ever, here is why you need to define and align these business core values to help your company rise post Coronavirus.